janeishahutley/todo-app/README.md

 ## About The App

 This is a Todo application that allows one to add a todo to a list.
-Each list item is equipped with a completed and delete button.
+Each list item is equipped with a complete and delete button.
 The data is preserve with each refresh due to local storage.

 ## Screenshots
 <img src="src/assets/img1.png" width="500"/>